Initial Configuration of CubeBackup for Google Workspace on NAS

 The creation of the project may take one or two minutes.
-After the project has been created, click the VIEW link for the newly created project in the Notifications dialog to make it the active project in your dashboard (you can also go to the Home dashboard by selecting Home from the navigation menu, then select your newly created project in the project list at the top of the page to make it the active project).
+After the project has been created, click the newly created project in the Notifications dialog to make it the active project in your dashboard (you can also select your newly created project in the project drop-down list at the top of the page to make it the active project).

-To check whether all necessary APIs have been enabled, please select APIs & Services > Dashboard from the navigation menu, and make sure Admin SDK, Gmail API, Google Calendar API, Google Drive API, and People API are all included in the API list.
+> To check whether all necessary APIs have been enabled, please select APIs & Services > Dashboard from the navigation menu, and make sure Admin SDK API, Gmail API, Google Calendar API, Google Drive API and People API are all included in the API list.

-- Click IAM & Admin in the navigation menu.
+- Select IAM & Admin > Service Accounts in the navigation menu.

-- In the Service account details step, enter a name for the service account (e.g., cubebackup) and click CREATE.
+- In the Service account details step, enter a name for the service account (e.g., cubebackup) and click CREATE AND CONTINUE.

 - Click DONE directly in the Grant users access to this service account step.

 - On the Service accounts page, click directly on the service account you just created (Don't just check the box, click the email link).
 This should take you to the Service account details page.